multilogin-marketing/multilogin-marketing/README.md

 </details>

 <details>
-<summary><strong>Does Multilogin offer a trial?</strong></summary>
+<summary><strong>Does Multilogin offer a free plan?</strong></summary>
 Yes.
-A 3-day trial is available for $2.
-It includes 5 browser or mobile profiles, 200 MB of residential proxy traffic, and 60 mobile minutes.
+Multilogin offers a Free plan with no time limit and no credit card required.
+It includes up to 5 profiles (max 1 mobile), 200 MB of proxy traffic, and 30 mobile minutes as one-time allocations.

 </details>

 <details>
 <summary><strong>Which Android versions are available?</strong></summary>

-Multilogin currently supports **Android 10, 11, 12, 13, 14, and 15**.
+Multilogin currently supports **Android 10, 11, 12, 13, 14, 15 and 16**.
 Each version offers different performance levels and app compatibility, so you can pick the one that fits your workflow.

 </details>